 The patients who do not need to see the surgeons, are treated downstairs in the hospital by emergency room (ER) doctor, Dr. Khatib and her team.
 Her role here is critical, and probably the most overwhelming.
 Unlike doctors who are educated in the West and eased into the trenches through a residency program, the local doctors who Dr. Khatib oversees are put into their positions right out of medical school.
 Reviews on 7 Steps To Health and The Big Diabetes Lie

 Worldwide Healing Hands is dedicated to advancement of women’s health in emerging nations.
 Their mission is a daunting one.
 There are an extraordinary number of women who are at significant health risk because of geographical and cultural challenges that are a part living in the emerging regions of the world.
 Thankfully passionate philanthropists like Chuck McMinn and Dick Grace recognize the importance of the work of Worldwide Healing Hands and have been wonderfully supportive.
 But it’s not enough.
-If you can, a modest contribution can make a monumental difference like the Diabetes Destroyer program.
+If you can, a modest contribution can make a monumental difference like the Online Dog Trainer program.

 On the 26th of January, 2013, the full account of Jesse Seaver’s adventure in Nepal, complete with dozens of images by Ben Horton, will be released as an electronic publication for the iPad.